Best-rated New Cars in NZ

 Tesla

-Tesla's sales, like those of all EVs, slumped here in 2024, down around 75%.
+Tesla's sales, like those of all EVs, have slumped over the past two years.
 But Tesla is still New Zealand's most-loved EV brand.

 Volkswagen

 Volkswagen sells a huge range of cars and trucks here in NZ.
-While its Golf and Polo models are iconic small city cars, its SUV range covers the luxury Touareg, compact T‑Roc, the popular Tiguan, plus the EV ID4 and ID5 SUVs.
+While its Golf and Polo models are iconic small city cars, its SUV range covers the luxury Touareg, compact T‑Roc, the popular Tiguan and larger Tayron, plus the EV ID4 and ID5 SUVs.

 Volkswagen also sells a range of people movers, a California campervan and the Amarok ute.